Why Do Dogs Get Embarrassed After a Haircut?

 Signs Your Dog is Embarrassed

 Generally, dogs will let you know they are embarrassed by how they carry themselves.
-In most cases, embarrassed dogs act very sheepishly and shy.
+In most cases, embarrassed dogs act very sheepishly and shyly.
 They may have a tough time meeting your eyes.

 There are other things to look out for, too.
-If your dog is embarrassed, it’s possible they’ll do some of these things as well:
+If your dog is embarrassed, they may do some of these things as well:

 • Tuck their tails